-If you plan to attend the meeting, please check the appropriate box on your proxy card so we may plan appropriately.
+If you plan to attend the meeting, please check the appropriate box when voting so we may plan appropriately.

 We extend our thanks for your continued investment in Westar Energy, Inc. and look forward to seeing you at the annual meeting.